GabrielCarmoSilva/shoe-store-backend/README.md

 # Front-end
 The front-end is in the repository shoe-store-frontend of this profile.
 [EN] <br><br>
-O front-end está no repistório shoe-store-frontend desse perfil.
+O front-end está no repositório shoe-store-frontend desse perfil.
 [PT-BR]